NETVAL - Italian Network of Technology Transfer Offices of Universities and Public Research Organizations

 Data about technology transfer activities in Italian universities and Public Research Organisations are collected every year.

-54 universities, 5 PROs and 2 Scientific Institute for Research, Hospitalization and Health Care (IRRCS)
+57 universities, 7 PROs and 4 Scientific Institute for Research, Hospitalization and Health Care (IRRCS), 2 Foundations, 1 Agency

 Prof. Andrea Piccaluga (Scuola Superiore Sant'Anna di Pisa)